Clothing & Textiles

 Small volumes of formaldehyde-based resins are used in the textiles industry to help bind dyes and pigments to fabrics and prevent the colours from running when clothing is washed.

-In addition to preventing the loss of colour, urea (UF) and melamine formaldehyde (MF) resins are sometimes applied as a finishing to make clothes wrinkle and stain resistant.
+In addition to preventing colour loss, urea (UF) and melamine formaldehyde (MF) resins are sometimes applied as a finishing to make clothes wrinkle and stain resistant.

-Formaldehyde is also a building block chemical used in the production of other substances used to make textiles, such as 1,4-Butanediol, or BDO.
+Formaldehyde is also a building block chemical used in the production of other substances which are then used to make textiles, such as 1,4-Butanediol, or BDO.
 BDO is an intermediate in the production of tertahydrofuran (THF) resins which are used to produce spandex fibers and similar types of sportswear materials.